 Advantages of using trailing price-to-earnings ratio

-Trailing price-to-earnings ratio is useful to find higher quality companies.
+The trailing price-to-earnings ratio is useful to find higher-quality companies.
 If there are two companies in the same sector with different trailing P/E ratios.
 It simply means that the market is attributing different quality scores to those stocks.
-A higher P/E ratio is usually attributed to higher quality companies.
+A higher P/E ratio is usually attributed to higher-quality companies.
 The trailing price-to-earnings ratio is the most common ratio to value mature, and stable companies.

 The trailing P/E ratio fails to consider the projections and estimated earnings the company will have in the future.
 This metric might not be sufficient to analyze certain growth stocks.
 A company that is growing at a fast pace, will often be viewed by investors as more desirable.

 It will deserve a premium, over a similar company that might not be growing, or it is growing at a slower pace.
 When a company has a lower forward price-to-earnings ratio than its trailing P/E ratio - it means that the company’s earnings are expected to grow, going forward.
 This is perhaps the greatest disadvantage of using the trailing price-to-earnings ratio.
 As it does not contemplate the future expected earnings.

 Image source: Fool